disidrosi/disidrosi.github.io/content/guides/01-chlorophyll/index.md

 ![Normalized UV-Vis absorption and transmission spectra of Chlorophyll A and B in 70% and 90 % acetone solutions.](chl_a_b_UV_Vis_abs_trans_norm.png "Normalized UV-Vis absorption and transmission spectra of Chlorophyll A and B in 70% and 90 % acetone solutions.")

 ### Calculating the CIE colors

-Now that we have the normalized absorbance and transmittance spectra, we can finally calculate the corresponding CIE colors.
-To do this, we need to do the
-following:

-- **Select the color matching functions:** We'll use the CIE 1931 system, specified as `cie_2_1931` in `colour-science`.
-- **Select the appropriate illuminant:** Since we're interested in daylight conditions, we'll use the `D65` illuminant.
-- **Create spectral distributions:** For each spectrum, we'll create a `SpectralDistribution` object from `colour-science`.
-This provides useful methods like `interpolate`, which is necessary to ensure the spectra conform to CIE specifications (1 nm intervals).
-- **Calculate CIE \\(XYZ\\) coordinates:** Using the `sd_to_XYZ` function, we'll compute the CIE XYZ coordinates for each spectrum based on the spectral distribution, color matching functions, and illuminant.
-- Convert to CIE \\(xy\\) coordinates: The \\(XYZ\\) coordinates are then converted to CIE \\(xy\\) coordinates, which are more convenient for plotting on the color space.

-This code iterates over each spectrum, calculates the CIE \\(XYZ\\) coordinates, converts them to \\(xy\\) coordinates, and stores the results in two lists:
+The pipeline for each spectrum:

+1. Build a `SpectralDistribution` and interpolate to 1 nm intervals (CIE specification).
+2. Compute \\(XYZ\\) tristimulus values with `sd_to_XYZ`, using the CIE 1931 2°
+   observer CMFs and the D65 daylight illuminant.
+3. Convert \\(XYZ\\) to \\(xy\\) chromaticity coordinates.

-`chl_abs_clr` for the absorbance-based colors and `chl_transm_clr` for the transmittance-based colors.
-Finally, the results are merged into a single DataFrame for easier analysis.
+The results for absorbance-based and transmittance-based colors are stored in separate lists, then merged into a single DataFrame.

 ```python {linenostart=181}
 # Define color matching functions